sergiooyola/MachineLearning_HotelCancellations/README.md

     * e.
 XGBoost and the optimal number of estimators
     * f.
 Training and results of the best model
     * g.
 Feature analysis
-    * h.
-Conclusions
+4. Conclusions
-    * i.
-Final comments and further steps
+5. Final comments and further steps

 ## Dataset Description and Dictionary